Assigments-from-the-univercity/Convex-Shell/README.md

-# convex-shell
+# Convex-shell

-A program that find a shell for set of dots in Decart coordinates.
+A program that find a convex shell for set of dots in Decart coordinates.